 "I hope that research will be able to give us a better understanding of how dangerous these substances are.
 I want our work to contribute to improving the way in which we determine the cause of death when someone dies after using an online drug, and I want to be able to discover sooner people who are on the way to becoming abusers, such that other bodies in society can act in time.
 It's a great advantage that the research we do is applied immediately.
 The information we produce can form the basis for a decision to classify a substance as a narcotic drug," says Henrik Green.

 Inside the body, a substance that has been absorbed is converted by the liver to break-down products, also known as "metabolites".
 In blood and urine specimens, scientists can often find both the original substance and several metabolites, which are chemically very similar to the original substance and to each other.
 Henrik Green's PhD project looked at how pharmaceuticals are metabolised in the body.
 From there, it was a natural step to start working with online drugs at the National Board of Forensic Medicine, where he is today leader of a research group together with Robert Kronstrand, adjunct professor at LiU.
-His research into online drugs involves, among other things, looking for links into how pharmaceuticals can sometimes have toxic effects in the body.The liver is one of the organs that can be damaged by reactive metabolites.
-Photo credit: yodiyim
+His research into online drugs involves, among other things, looking for links into how pharmaceuticals can sometimes have toxic effects in the body.The liver has several important functions in the body.
+Photo credit yodiyim

 The pharmaceuticals industry has become aware that when development of a candidate drug is halted at a late stage due to undesired effects, the problem is often that the substance forms what are known as "reactive metabolites", which can damage, for example, the liver and kidneys.
 Henrik Green and his colleagues suspected that this is also the case for some online drugs.